Awaba, New South Wales: History and facilities

+Industries

+Timber workers were among the first white settlers in the area.
+They included the Field, Wellard, Puddy and Murrell families, and many came from Mulbring, Brunkerville, Mount Vincent and Wallis Plains.

 In 1885 a timber depot was established.
 In the same year Awaba was selected as a site for a railway construction depot.
 A large saw mill was an early feature of the town.
 In 1948 the Awaba State Coal Mine was established, largely through the efforts of J.M.
 Baddeley, who had been the wartime Minister for Mines.